-Order of proceeding12 Rule 9 General procedures 12 Confined to points raised 12 No amendments 12 Time limitations 13 Rule 10 Evidence13Generally13Judicial notice13Types of evidence13Witnesses13 Rule 11 Signatures in excess of statutory maximum Rule 12 Failure to appear; Default 14 Failure to appear 14 Default 14 Rule 13 Withdrawals 14 Candidate 14 Objector 14 Rule 14 Failure to follow Rules or directives 14 Rule 15 Sessions 14 Rule 16 Filing and service of documents 14 Where to file 14 How to file 14 Service on opposing parties 15 Personal identity information 15 Rule 17 Business days and working hours Rule 18 Notice of hearings and records examinations 16 Updated schedule 16 Responsibility of parties; Failure to receive notice 16 Rule 19 Subpoenas17Issuance17Witness fees17Request for subpoena; Approval17Service18Failure to obey18 Rule 20 Request for review by Electoral Board
+Order of proceeding 11 Rule 9 General procedures Confined to points raised.
+No amendments.
+Time limitations 11 11 Rule 10 Evidence Generally Judic ial notice Types of evidence Witnesses 11 12 Rule 11 Signatures in excess of statutory maximum 12 Rule 12 Failure to appear; Default 12 Rule 13 Withdrawals Candidate Objector 13 Rule 14 Failure to follow Rules or directives 13 Rule 15 Sessions 13 Rule 16 Filing and service of documents 13 13 13 Rule 17 Business days and working hours Business days Working hours Changes 15 15 Rule 18 Notice of hearings and records examinations.
+Updated schedule 15 Rule 19 Subpoenas Issuance Witness fees Request for subpoena; Approval Service Failure to obey 15 16 16 Rule 20 Request for review by Electoral Board 17 17

-No new evidence
+No new evidence 17

-Time limits
+Time limits 17

 Not jurisdictional

-Rule 21 Written decision
+Rule 21 Written decision.

-Rule 22 Record of proceedings
+Rule 22 Record of proceedings 17

-Transcript
+Transcript 17

-Record for judicial review
+Record for judicial review 18

-Board attorney
+Rule 23 Board attorney 18

-RULES OF PROCEDURE FOR THE BOARD OF ELECTION COMMISSIONERS FOR THE CITY OF CHICAGO AS THE DULY CONSTITUTED ELECTORAL BOARD FOR HEARING AND PASSING UPON OBJECTIONS TO
+RULES OF PROCEDURE FOR THE

+BOARD OF ELECTION COMMISSIONERS OF THE CITY OF CHICAGO AS THE DULY CONSTITUTED ELECTORAL BOARD FOR HEARING AND PASSING UPON OBJECTIONS

+TO